abetlen/llama-cpp-python/README.md

 This will also build `llama.cpp` from source and install it alongside this python package.

-If this fails, add `--verbose` to the `pip install` see the full cmake build log.
+If this fails, add `--verbose` to the `pip install`.
+See the full cmake build log.

 **Pre-built Wheel (New)**